Sign In with Spotify

 Everett recorded this album during a bleak time in his life.
 He had lost his only spouse and his mother was dying of lung cancer, so it was probably to be expected that much of the album deals with death and loss.
 After his mother passed away in 1998 Everett was left as the sole surviving member of his family (his father died of a heart attack in 1982).
 The tragedies didn't end there as one of his cousins, Jennifer, was a stewardess on the plane that crashed into the Pentagon on 9/11.

-Key, BPM (tempo) and time signature of Electro-Shock Blues.
+Key, mode, time signature and tempo of Electro-Shock Blues.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.